-Not feeling at home in your own home, it kinda sucks more than Dracula does.
+Not feeling at home in your own home kind of sucks more than Dracula does.
 The sleepless nights made me think about a solution.
-So, I conclude that I should find the most skilled carpenter in Transylvania to help me solve my problem.
-Only in this way, I could get rid of the feeling that the wind haunts me while sleeping, showering, or writing these bloody helpful articles.
+So, I conclude that I should find the most skilled carpenter in Transylvania to solve my problem.
+Only in this way I could get rid of the feeling that the wind haunts me while sleeping, showering, or writing these bloody helpful articles.

 Therefore, I took action, and after a few minutes of searching, I found it.
 This Transylvanian carpenter goes the extra mile for its customers and provides double-pane windows.
 Exactly what I needed.
 Not only one layer of glass but two!

 The cruel winter and the ruthless wind can go and flock themselves directly into Dracula’s castle windows.
 He sleeps in a coffin, so I am sure he is untouchable, but knowing that Dracula feels haunted makes me smile.

 After successfully installing these double-pane windows, I sleep like a baby, as the wind cannot break-in, and I am no longer able to hear the noisy bats fighting outside for a frozen apple.

 These double-pane windows are exactly like DoubleVPN technology.